rsergio07/GCP-SRE-Hands-ON-Training/README.md

 * **Intelligent alerting systems** with SLO-based policies that focus on user impact rather than system symptoms, reducing noise while ensuring critical issues receive immediate attention
 * **Chaos engineering validation** that proves system resilience through controlled failure injection and systematic testing of recovery procedures

-**Production Readiness:**
+**Advanced Operations:**
-* **Enterprise security hardening** with defense-in-depth strategies including network policies, pod security standards, RBAC controls, and comprehensive secret management
+* **Performance optimization** based on systematic analysis that improves user experience while maintaining operational efficiency
-* **Cost optimization frameworks** with intelligent resource management, automated scaling policies, and financial governance that balance performance requirements with economic efficiency
+* **Predictive capacity planning** that enables proactive scaling decisions and prevents resource constraints before they impact users
-* **Disaster recovery capabilities** with automated backup procedures, multi-region deployment strategies, and tested recovery processes that ensure business continuity
+* **Advanced monitoring patterns** that correlate technical metrics with business outcomes and provide predictive insights for continuous improvement

 ### Why This Approach Matters

 **Industry Relevance**: This course teaches the same tools, practices, and operational patterns used by leading technology companies to manage production systems at scale.
 Students graduate with immediately applicable skills that align with current industry expectations for SRE roles.

-**Production Focus**: Rather than simplified tutorial examples, every component is designed for actual production deployment with proper security controls, cost optimization, and operational procedures that scale with business growth and regulatory requirements.
+**Production Focus**: Rather than simplified tutorial examples, every component is designed for actual production deployment with proper operational procedures that scale with business growth and regulatory requirements.

 **Cloud-Native Excellence**: By using cloud-based development and deployment from day one, students learn modern operational practices without the complexity and inconsistency of local development environments while gaining experience with enterprise-grade cloud platforms.